ArchiveBox/ArchiveBox/README.md

 </li>
 <li>Create a new empty directory and initalize your collection (can be anywhere).
 <pre lang="bash"><code style="white-space: pre-line">mkdir ~/archivebox && cd ~/archivebox
-archivebox init --setup  # install any missing extras like wget/ripgrep/etc. manually
+archivebox init --setup
+# install any missing extras like wget/git/ripgrep/etc. manually as needed
 </code></pre>
 </li>
 <li>Optional: Start the server then login to the Web UI <a href="http://127.0.0.1:8000">http://127.0.0.1:8000</a> ⇢ Admin.
 <pre lang="bash"><code style="white-space: pre-line">archivebox server 0.0.0.0:8000
-# completely optional, CLI can also be used without running a server
+# completely optional, CLI can always be used without running a server
 </code></pre>
 </li>
 </ol>